yogeshs9/yogeshs9/README.md

 Hi, I’m Yogesh Choudhary, @yogeshs9,
 I am intrested in Full Stack Web Development, Android Application Development and Python Scripting.

-You can reach me at chdy.yogesh@gmail.com
+You can contact me at chdy.yogesh@gmail.com

 <!---
 yogeshs9/yogeshs9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.